ropensci/GSODR/README.md

 install the development version that may have new features (but also may not work properly), install the [devtools package](https://CRAN.R-project.org/package=devtools), available from CRAN.
-I strive to keep the master branch on GitHub functional and working properly this may not always happen.
+We strive to keep the master branch on GitHub functional and working properly, although this may not always happen.

 If you find bugs, please file a report as an issue.